 Sign #2: You have a family history of AS.

 People with certain genetic markers are susceptible to AS.
 But not all people who have the genes develop the disease, for reasons that remain unclear.
 If you have a relative with either AS, psoriatic arthritis, or arthritis related to inflammatory bowel disease, you may have inherited genes that put you at greater risk for AS.

 Sign #3: You’re young, and you have unexplained pain in the heel(s), joints, or chest.

 Instead of back pain, some AS patients first experience pain in the heel, or pain and stiffness in the joints of the wrists, ankles, or other joints.
 Some patient’s rib bones are affected, at the point where they meet the spine.
 This can cause tightness in the chest that makes it hard to breathe.
 Talk to your doctor if any of these conditions occur or persist.

 Sign #4: Your pain may come and go, but it’s gradually moving up your spine.
 And it’s getting worse.

 AS is a chronic, progressive disease.
 Although exercise or pain medications may help temporarily, the disease may gradually worsen.
 Symptoms may come and go, but they won’t stop completely.
 Often the pain and inflammation spread from the low back up the spine.
 If left untreated, vertebrae may fuse together, causing a forward curvature of the spine, or humpbacked appearance (kyphosis).

 Sign #5: You get relief from your symptoms by taking NSAIDs.

-At first, AS sufferers will get symptomatic relief from common over-the-counter anti-inflammatory drugs, such as ibuprofen or naproxyn.
+At first, people with AS will get symptomatic relief from common over-the-counter anti-inflammatory drugs, such as ibuprofen or naproxen.
 These drugs, called NSAIDs, do not alter the course of the disease, though.